cjeller1592/cjeller-site/_posts/2020-10-28-learning-tools-with-other-tools.md

 What's great about this experiment is that you can add even more tools into the mix.
 What if we used tcpdump to examine what happened when HoneyPort blocks an IP address that is attempting an Nmap scan?
 What more could we learn about tcpdump?
 About packet capturing?
 Learning tools with other tools turns learning into an ever iterative and remixable exercise — endlessly exchange one tool for another.

-I think learning tools with other tools is something that appealed to me even when I didn't know how to write a line of code.
+I think this practice is something that appealed to me even when I didn't know how to write a line of code.
 When music was my main pursuit, I found that I learned most about my primary instrument, the guitar, not from playing with other guitarists but other instrumentalists — drummers, bassists, trombonists, violinists.
-Through playing together I had a better sense of what my instrument's role was.
+Through playing together I had a better sense of what the guitar was capable of.
+Understanding the guitar meant understanding it in the context of other instruments.

-Perhaps that's why I love doing that with software.
+It's similar with computers.
+Digital improvisation happens all around us.
+Applications interact with cloud services which interact with the Internet which interact with packets which interact with cables — it keeps going and going and going and going.
+There are an infinite amount of musicians to play with and a near infinite amount of instruments to play.
+The thought of utilizing, let alone understanding, networks and applications and computers to their fullest potential is daunting.
+But we can choose to start small – one tool interacting with another tool.
+Follow that thread.
+It might just lead to everything else.